lbonga1/Simple-Budget/README.md

 Finally, the user can link their own bank account by tapping "connect" to the left of the navigation bar.
 This will present a view for the user to select their banking institution, and enter their banking login credentials.
 Not all banks have been tested at this time.
-For test purposes, the username 'plaid_test' and password 'plaid_good' can be used.
+For test purposes, use username 'plaid_test' and password 'plaid_good' with Chase as the banking institution.

 ![image](https://cloud.githubusercontent.com/assets/11247733/11554188/a8cd01fe-994a-11e5-9c92-abcd32f13c16.png)